Who can I talk to for immediate mental health support?

 I want to be an Action Team Leader, or part of an Action Team.
 How will Be You work for me, and how do I get started?To learn about how Be You works for Action Teams, visit: Get started: Action Teams.

 Is there a cost to educators, early learning services and schools?Be You is available free of cost to any pre-service educator and staff member in any early learning service, primary or secondary school across Australia.
 The initiative is fully funded by the Australian Government Department of Health.

 What are Be You Levels of Participation?

-In early 2019, early learning services and schools participating in Be You will have the opportunity to extend their Level of Participation, becoming an Emerging, Embedding or Leading Be You Learning Community.
+Early learning services and schools participating in Be You will soon have the opportunity to extend their Level of Participation, becoming an Emerging, Embedding or Leading Be You Learning Community.

 All Levels of participation demonstrate commitment to creating and sustaining a learning community, where every child, young person, educator and family can achieve their best possible mental health.
 These types of learning communities strive to be positive, inclusive and resilient.